ttkorhonen/e3pages/docs/design/4_build_process.md

 ### Dev targets

-Dev mode is used to allow for separate development and installation of an e3 module in parallel to the main installation.
+Development (dev) mode is used to allow for separate development and installation of an e3 module in parallel to the main installation.
 It uses the variables defined in `CONFIG_MODULE_DEV` and `RELEASE_DEV`.

 * `make devinit`: Initialises the development module.
 This clones the URL specified in `E3_MODULE_DEV_GITURL` in `CONFIG_MODULE_DEV`.
 This needs to be run before any other `dev` targets can be run.